jermartin77/plusgallery/README.md

   <div id="plusgallery" data-type="google" data-userid="mygoogleuserid"><!-- +Gallery http://www.plusgallery.net/ --></div>

-	Read more about option data attributes at http://www.plusgallery.net
+	Read more about optional data attributes and how to use them at http://www.plusgallery.net